45th Young Artist Awards

 The 45th Young Artist Awards ceremony, presented by the Young Artist Association, honored young performers between the ages of 5 and 18 for their achievements in 2023 in film, television, streaming, and new media.

 Due to the 2023 SAG-AFTRA strike, the 44th and 45th Young Artist Award ceremonies were combined and took place on July 21st, 2024.

+The ceremony was hosted by Neal McDonough.